Twist3d-Fate/StockPredict/README.md

 ### Model Results

-I will cut the dataset to train and test datasets,
+For train-test split:

-1. Train dataset derived from starting timestamp until last 30 days
+1. Train dataset was derived from the starting timestamp until the last 30 days
-2. Test dataset derived from last 30 days until end of the dataset
+2. Test dataset was derived from the last 30 days until the end of the dataset

-So we will let the model do forecasting based on last 30 days, and we will going to repeat the experiment for 10 times.
-You can increase it locally if you want, and tuning parameters will help you by a lot.
+The model did forecasting based on last 30 days, and this experiment was repeated 10 times.
+This can be increased locally, and hyperparameter tuning is also recommended.

 1. LSTM, accuracy 95.693%, time taken for 1 epoch 01:09